 Newly Admitted Transfer Students

 The Degree Progress Report will be available to transfer students prior to the date of transfer student registration in August and serves as the basis for determining remaining requirements for the student’s specific objectives.
 The Degree Progress Report is available throughout a student’s Cal Poly career to track progress toward the degree.
 For additional information about the DPR, please refer to the following webpages:

 Where can I find out how my classes transferred to Cal Poly?

-If you sent transfer course transcripts and test scores to Cal Poly by end of day on July 15, 2021, you will receive an email from firstname.lastname@example.org letting you know that your transfer/test scores have been fully processed and your Degree Progress Report (DPR) is available.
+If you sent transfer course transcripts and test scores to Cal Poly by end of day on July 15, you will receive an email from firstname.lastname@example.org letting you know that your transfer/test scores have been fully processed and your Degree Progress Report (DPR) is available.
 This report will show you how your classes transferred to Cal Poly and your overall progress toward completing your degree.
 Your Degree Progress Report is located on the Academics tab on your portal under the block titled "General Degree Resources".
-You will receive said email prior to your fall 2021 enrollment appointment on August 16, 2021.
+You will receive said email prior to your fall enrollment appointment.

 Course Transfer Equivalence